LARG/utaustinvilla3d/DOCUMENTATION.md

 The following is some high level documentation about this codebase.
 We hope to add more documentation in the future.

 ### General Process Flow
-An agent receives information from the server which it processes in NaoBehavior::Think() after parsing the information in parser.cc.
+An agent receives information from the server which it processes in NaoBehavior::Think() after parsing the information in parser/parser.cc.
 Next an agent decides what to do in NaoBehavior::act() which typically involves selecting a skill (such as walking or a kick) to execute in NaoBehavior::selectSkill().
 During the execution of a skill an agent determines new positions to move its joints to which are controlled by sending velocity commands (computed by PID controllers) to the server in servercomm/primitives.cc.

 ### World Model